erymuzuan/rx/source/web/web.sph/index.md

 Double click `ControlCenter.bat` to start the Rx Developer control center app.

-Fill in on your settings
+Fill in on your settings accordingly, if you don;t what it means, see the explanation below
 ![alt](http://i.imgur.com/GEJY17S.png)

-* Application Name is the simple name without any spaces, numbers or symbols, e.g. myapp
+* Application Name is the simple name `WITHOUT` any spaces, period `.`,comma `,` numbers or symbols, e.g. myapp.
+Honestly don't try to be fancy here
 * Project Directory, it's where you extracted the package
 * IIS port, use any number, but pick one over 50000 for less chance of conflict
 * IIS Express - bundled with the package so the default is `IIS Express\iisexpress.exe`